offendingcommit/valdris/Settlements/Kelathon.md

 *Dwarf, 156 years old, Leader of the Resonant Council*

-A former [[Tinker-Priests|Tinker-Priest]] who settled in Kelathon and eventually became the city's primary political leader.
-His experience with [[Architect Ruins]] gives him unique perspective on managing the relationship between ancient technology and modern society.
+A former [Tinker-Priest](Tinker-Priests.md) who settled in Kelathon and eventually became the city's primary political leader.
+His experience with [Architect Ruins](Architect%20Ruins.md) gives him unique perspective on managing the relationship between ancient technology and modern society.

 **Motivation**: To maintain Kelathon's independence and protect its residents from the political forces seeking to exploit the spires for their own ends.

-**Secret**: He has discovered evidence that the spires' recent changes are part of a larger pattern affecting all [[Architect Ruins]], but sharing this knowledge could trigger continental conflicts over the ancient sites.
+**Secret**: He has discovered evidence that the spires' recent changes are part of a larger pattern affecting all [Architect Ruins](Architect%20Ruins.md), but sharing this knowledge could trigger continental conflicts over the ancient sites.

 ### Dr. Marcus Goldensong